 Planning Your Form Layout

-Having a polished uniform look to all your DataBlocks unifies Argos for your end users.
+Having a polished, consistent look to all your DataBlocks unifies Argos for your end users.
 You make Argos approachable.
-You make Argos a single application, rather than have each DataBlock look and feel like a completely different program.
+You make it a single application, rather than having each DataBlock make it look and feel like a completely different program each time.
 Your DataBlocks become your institution’s DataBlocks.
 Designing your DataBlocks to mimic your institution’s website, for example, allows your users to relate to Argos better.
-For end users familiarity goes a very long way to help them understand and use your DataBlocks.
+For end users, familiarity goes a very long way to help them understand and use your Argos DataBlocks.

 Use the Library of Objects

 Most form objects can be stored in the Library of Objects.
-Not only are the object’s basic properties maintained, but also any SQL or selections created for them.
-Instead of writing the SQL for a list box to select term codes repeatedly, you can save the term selection list box into the Library of Objects.
-You and other developers at your institution can build off of one another’s work to create a robust Library of Objects.
+Not only are the object’s basic properties maintained, but so are any SQL or selections created for them.
+Instead of writing the SQL for a list box to select term codes repeatedly, you can save the term selection list box into the Library.
+You and other developers at your institution can build off one another’s work to create a robust Library of Objects.

 Now that you’ve got a good grounding in keeping your designs clear and consistent, you should be all set to start building out the interface for your DataBlock.
-In our next installment, we’ll wrap up by talking about the value that good documentation can add to your DataBlock designs.
+In our next installment, we’ll wrap things up by talking about the value that good documentation can add to your DataBlock designs.